Market Analysts see Amarin Corporation plc [AMRN] falling to $5. Time to buy?

-Amarin Corporation plc [NASDAQ: AMRN] traded at a high on 08/11/21, posting a 1.23 gain after which it closed the day’ session at $4.93.
-The company report on August 5, 2021 that Amarin Reports Second Quarter and Six Month 2021 Financial Results and Provides Business Update.
+Amarin Corporation plc [NASDAQ: AMRN] traded at a high on 08/17/21, posting a 6.05 gain after which it closed the day’ session at $5.61.
+The company report on August 16, 2021 that Latest Clinical Research Evaluating VASCEPA®/VAZKEPA (Icosapent Ethyl) in Patients with Residual Cardiovascular Risk to be Presented at ESC Congress 2021, Organized by the European Society of Cardiology.

-Commercial Launch of VAZKEPA in Europe on Track to Commence in September in Germany.
+Amarin-Supported Research and Analyses from International Academic Collaborators to Be Featured in Seven Presentations.

-Filed Several Market Access Dossiers in Europe with Proposed Pricing of approximately €200 per Month.
+Amarin Corporation plc (NASDAQ:AMRN) announced that new data that add to the growing body of knowledge on VASCEPA®/VAZKEPA (icosapent ethyl) in patients at risk for major adverse cardiovascular events will be presented at ESC Congress 2021, organized by the European Society of Cardiology (ESC), being held virtually from August 27 – August 30, 2021.
+These and other new findings will be presented in two Late-Breaking Science presentations and five e-Poster presentations from a variety of international academic collaborators based on research or analyses supported by Amarin.

 What do top market gurus say about Amarin Corporation plc [AMRN]?